Delays in aid continue for unemployed workers one year into the pandemic

 Other delays some recipients are experiencing have nothing to do with the stimulus, but instead are related to complicated processes for keeping people enrolled in unemployment benefits longer than a year, which varies state by state.

 Abe Caldwell, 31, is one of those people.
-A bartender in Traverse City, Michigan who has been out of work since the beginning of the pandemic, Caldwell was bumped off the unemployment rolls last week for reasons about his income that he doesn’t fully understand.
+A bartender in Traverse City, Mich., who has been out of work since the beginning of the pandemic, Caldwell was bumped off the unemployment rolls last week for income reasons that he doesn’t fully understand.

 “It was so stressful,” Caldwell said.
 “I filed the appeal, so we’ll see what happens with that.
 But I’m not gonna hold my breath.”

-The new round of unemployment insurance delays represent the challenges facing the state and federal officials who are trying to get funds from the enormous covid relief package into the hands of those who need it most.
+The new round of unemployment insurance delays represent the challenges facing the state and federal officials who are trying to get funds from the enormous coronavirus relief package into the hands of those who need them most.
 Some 18 million people are still collecting unemployment insurance, including many since the beginning of the pandemic.

-Millions of others have also experienced delays getting stimulus checks after each covid relief package that authorized them over the past year.
+Millions of others have also experienced delays getting stimulus checks after each relief package that authorized them over the past year.
 Backlogs at the IRS are causing delays for tax refunds this season.

 But the pandemic has revealed how poorly prepared state unemployment systems and their often badly outdated computer systems are for a crisis of this magnitude.

 The delays this round are not expected to be as bad as the last time Congress extended benefits, in December, after months of deadlocked negotiations.
-Stettner says that his data showed some four to five million unemployed workers experienced delays then, and those delays were longer than he expected these to be.
+Stettner says his data showed that some 4 million to 5 million unemployed workers experienced delays then, and that those delays were longer than he expects these to be.

-The Washington Post reached out to 15 states to ask about whether they were expecting delays in implementing the benefits extension authorized by the new stimulus package.
+The Washington Post reached out to 15 states to ask whether they were expecting delays in implementing the benefits extension authorized by the new stimulus package.

-One third of the group — Oregon, Ohio, Kansas, Nevada, and Oklahoma, said that it was either too early to tell or that they were awaiting guidance from the Department of Labor before they could give more information.
-Seven — Texas, New York, New Jersey, Georgia, Florida Alabama and Michigan — said that they were not anticipating large numbers of delays, with many saying that since the bill extends existing programs, as opposed to creating new ones, had cut down on that possibility.
+One-third of the group — Oregon, Ohio, Kansas, Nevada and Oklahoma, said that it was either too early to tell or that they were awaiting guidance from the U.S. Department of Labor before they could give more information.
+Seven — Texas, New York, New Jersey, Georgia, Florida, Alabama and Michigan — said they were not anticipating large numbers of delays, with many saying that the possibility of delays is lessened because the bill extends existing programs rather than creating new ones.
 California and North Carolina did not offer a detailed response to requests for comment.
 Tennessee said it was working as quickly as possible to update its computer system to implement the programs.

-The Department of Labor said states still need to update their computer systems to adjust for the new programs.
+The Labor Department said states still need to update their computer systems to adjust for the new programs.
 Workers will get paid retroactively for any weeks that are delayed, it said.

 “Claimants will not see any gap in eligibility for the benefits extended by the American Rescue Plan Act,” an agency spokesperson said in a statement.